SimonScholz/simonscholz.github.io/content/tutorials/switch-gcloud-kubectl-configs/index.md

 Replace the placeholders with your specific cluster information:

 - CLUSTER_NAME: The name of your GKE cluster.
-- ZONE: The Google Cloud zone where your cluster is located.
+- ZONE: The Google Cloud zone where your cluster is located, e.g., europe-west1.
 - PROJECT_ID: Your Google Cloud Project ID.

 You can verify if `kubectl` is properly configured by looking at the contexts: